 We strongly recommend a combination of both.
 For higher value items that block up too much cash, look for a reliable vendor and use the JIT method combined with powerful forecasting.
 For faster-moving items with highly variable demand, it is better than you hold sufficient safety stock.

 Automating your inventory management is by far the most significant change you can make to your retail operations quickly.
 While most other techniques take time to begin working smoothly and showing results, an inventory management system can become a retail assistant, warehouse management tool and omnichannel support system from the get-go.

 The best systems automate every single aspect of the retail process, from auto-generating POs when stock levels of fast-moving items are low, to updating sales, purchases, and exchanges in real-time, managing multiple currencies, multiple locations, and sales channels.

 Automated inventory management techniques facilitate a standardized system for naming SKUs and generating barcodes, which makes it so much easier to fulfill orders across channels.

 If you are an omnichannel retailer or are considering becoming one, you simply cannot do without a system that helps you track, fulfill and ship online orders while also enabling POS transactions offline.
 For every growing business, we recommend investing in a versatile inventory management system for hassle-free operations.

 Are you paying enough attention to stock reconciliation?
 In other words, do you count your stock often enough?

-Combine your automated inventory management system with regularly scheduled stock audits for the greatest accuracy in tracking your SKUs.
+Combine your automated inventory management system with regularly scheduled inventory reporting for the greatest accuracy in tracking your SKUs.
 Matching your actual stock figures with book values helps you see what you’ve lost and why.
 There can be many reasons for stock loss ranging from spoilage and not knowing where it has been placed to actually having it stolen.